rocky-linux/documentation/docs/guides/8_6_installation.md

 !!!
 Note

-    After you click on the <kbd>Network & Hostname</kbd> option, all correctly detected network interface hardware (such as Ethernet, wireless network cards, and so on) will be listed in the left pane of the network configuration screen.
+    After you click on the ++"Network & Hostname"++ option, all correctly detected network interface hardware (such as Ethernet, wireless network cards, and so on) will be listed in the left pane of the network configuration screen.
 Depending on the Linux distribution and the specific hardware setup, Ethernet devices in Linux have names similar to `eth0`, `eth1`, `ens3`, `ens4`, `em1`, `em2`, `p1p1`, `enp0s3`, and so on.

 You can either configure each interface using DHCP or manually set the IP address.
 If you choose to configure manually, be sure to have all the pertinent information ready, such as the IP address, netmask, and so on.

-Clicking the <kbd>Network & Hostname</kbd> button in the main *Installation Summary* screen opens the corresponding configuration screen.
+Clicking the ++"Network & Hostname"++ button in the main *Installation Summary* screen opens the corresponding configuration screen.
 Among other things, you have the option to configure the hostname of the system (the name defaults to `localhost.localdomain`).

 !!!
 Note